Zhaofeng-Tian/SFND_2D_Feature_Tracking-1/README.md

 Harris detector implemented with non-maximum suppression.
 Other detectors implemented in plain open-cv.

+MP.3 Keypoint Removal
+Keypoint outside of Rect are erased from vector

 ## Dependencies for Running Locally
 * cmake >= 2.8
   * All OSes: [click here for installation instructions](https://cmake.org/install/)